IIIF/api/source/api/presentation/3.0/index.md

 ### 2.2.
 Additional Types

-This specification makes use of types defined in the [Web Annotation Data Model][org-w3c-webanno] specification, including especially the following:
+This specification makes use of types defined in the [Web Annotation Data Model][org-w3c-webanno] specification, in particular the following:

 ##### Annotation Page
 {: #overview-annotationpage}